Infection Control and Management of Hazardous Materials for the Dental Team

 - Key terms begin each chapter and are highlighted within text discussions and defined in a back-of-book glossary.

-- Trusted author and oral biology and infection control expert, Chris Miller, delivers the most up-to-date content needed to ensure patient safety and clinical competence within the dental office.

-- Logically organized into three parts with brief chapters that move from foundational biology through specific areas of infection control and application to a dental office.
+- Summary tables and boxes make study easier by highlighting key concepts and procedures.

+- Review questions ensure your comprehension of the material with 5 to 20 multiple-choice questions at the end of each chapter.

-- Eight practical appendices offer easy access to the most significant regulatory agency rules and recommendations for infection control.
+- Practical appendices offer easy access to the most significant regulatory agency rules and recommendations for infection control.

-- Chapter objectives help you set goals for what you will accomplish, and serve as checkpoints for comprehension and study tools in preparation for examinations.

-- Summary tables and boxes make study easier by highlighting key concepts and procedures and serve as useful review tools.
+- Student resources on the Evolve companion website include practice exercises plus review questions and quizzes.

 Table of Contents